Logo

 📝 Definition

-**Dividend Growth Rate (DGR)** is the annualized percentage at which a company increases its dividend payments to shareholders over a specific period.
-It's a key metric for evaluating the potential for future income growth from dividend stocks.
-The DGR can be calculated year-over-year or as a Compound Annual Growth Rate (CAGR) over multiple years.
-The formula to calculate the **dividend growth rate** is `((New Dividend / Old Dividend)^(1/Years) - 1) × 100`.
+The Dividend Growth Rate (DGR) is the annualized percentage at which a company increases its dividend payments to shareholders over a specific period.
+Rather than looking at a single year's increase, sophisticated investors analyze the 3-year, 5-year, or 10-year Compound Annual Growth Rate (CAGR) to gauge the management's long-term commitment to returning value.

 In Simple Terms